gab-cat/merchkins-app/docs/knowledge-base/refund-system.md

 2. **Sellers Always Get Paid**: Sellers receive normal payout even when order is paid with REFUND voucher
 3. **Independent Calculations**: Payout calculations are independent of payment method
 4. **Normal Payout Formula**: Seller payout = Order Total × (1 - Platform Fee %)
+5. **Post-Payout Refunds**: If an order is refunded after being included in a payout invoice, an adjustment is created that deducts the refunded amount from the next payout period

+### Post-Payout Refund Adjustments

+When an order is refunded **after** it has already been included in a payout invoice:

+1. **Adjustment Created**: System automatically creates a payout adjustment record
+2. **Amount**: Negative amount equal to the refunded order total
+3. **Applied To**: Next payout invoice for that organization
+4. **Status**: Adjustment marked as "APPLIED" once included in invoice
+5. **Prevents Overpayment**: Ensures sellers don't receive payout for refunded orders

+**Example:**

+- Week 1: Order #123 (₱1,000) included in payout, seller receives ₱850
+- Week 2: Order #123 refunded
+- Week 2 Invoice: Adjustment -₱1,000 deducted from payout
+- Result: Seller effectively receives ₱0 for refunded order

 ---